DPalit/DPalit.github.io/_posts/2016-09-26-My-Project.md

 # Project 3: Market Analysis of Liquor Sales in Iowa

-Link to the jupyter notebook: [Iowa Liquor Sales](https://github.com/DPalit/GA-DSI/blob/master/projects/projects-weekly/project-03/project3_Iowa_Liquor_Sales.ipynb)
+Link to the jupyter notebook:

 My model analysis is based on the 10% dataset of the Iowa liquor sales.
 The original data set is very large so I have chosen to work with 10% of the data set which covers the data from Jan 2015 to March 2016.
 The data had some missing values which the dataframe interpreted as NaN.
 I preferred to drop the NaN labels for regression analysis.
 So there is a possibility of some missing information.